 What is a Highly Sensitive Person?

-After realizing being a Highly Sensitive Person is a “thing”, it became easier to acknowledge and accept these aspects of myself.
-And make adjustments in my life where possible.
-I realized by accepting them as part of who I am and working with them, rather than against them, I could live a happier, calmer life.
+I realized by accepting these aspects of who I am and working with them, rather than against them, I could live a happier, calmer life.

 Characteristics of Highly Sensitive People